-Aparna Anderson, Ph.D., joined Statistics Collaborative, Inc. (SCI) in 2016 as Vice President and Chief Operating Officer.
+Aparna Anderson, Ph.D., joined Statistics Collaborative, Inc. (SCI) in 2016 as Vice President and Chief Operating Officer, and in 2020 she became Chief Scientific Officer.
 She has extensive experience as a clinical trialist across a range of therapeutic areas.
 Prior to joining SCI, she worked at Bristol-Myers Squibb Company (BMS) from 1997 to 2016 and was an Assistant Professor in the Division of Biostatistics at the University of Minnesota from 1995 to 1997.
-She has been elected to serve on the Executive Committee At Large for the American Statistical Association (ASA) Section on Statistical Consulting for 2020-2022.
+She serves on the Executive Committee At Large for the American Statistical Association Section on Statistical Consulting for 2020-2022.

 For more than twenty years, Dr. Anderson has contributed to clinical trial design, interpretation of trial results, conference presentations and manuscripts, diagnostic development, and health authority interactions.
 She has brought statistical and scientific perspectives to pipeline strategy, including proof-of-concept transition product development, due diligence for in-licensing and acquisitions, go/no-go decision-making, and Phase 3 trial design.
 She has interacted with regulators (e.g., FDA, EMA, and Health Canada) for end-of-Phase 2 and development discussions, pre- and post-submission meetings, and advisory committee presentations.